darrellsilver/norc/INSTALL.md

         $ cp -p settings_local.py.example settings_local.py

-Edit the file to contains the proper credentials.
-Currently, that means the secret key used by Django and the password to your database user.
-The AWS settings are only needed if you're going to enable the SQS module.

-Edit settings.py, which is stored in Git, with other settings.
-Norc uses a class structure to easily allow multiple environments.
-If you want to take advantage of this (which we recommend), create your own class that inherits from BaseEnv (see MaxEnv as a reference).
+Norc uses a class structure to easily allow for multiple environments with common settings.
+Create your own class that inherits from BaseEnv by renaming and editing DemoEnv to have the proper credentials.
 Then, set the NORC_ENVIRONMENT shell variable to the name of that class (see below).
-Otherwise, it's ok to just edit the BaseEnv class itself.

 Crucial items are listed and explained below:

- * **ADMINS**: This is Django's admins list.
-See the django docs for more details.
  * **NORC_LOG_DIR**: The full path where all logs of all Tasks in Norc should be stored.
 Defaults to a folder 'log' within the Norc directory, **which you need to create**.
  * **NORC_TMP_DIR**: The full path to a directory used for any temporary files created by Norc tasks.
 This variable is available in the environment to any command run in Norc.
 Defaults to a 'tmp' folder within the Norc directory, **which you must create**.
  * **DATABASE_ENGINE**: The name of the DB engine you're using.
 See Django docs for specific values.
  * **DATABASE_NAME**: The name of the database that will be created in your DB engine.
  * **DATABASE_USER**: Your DB user name.
+ * **DATABASE_PASSWORD**: Your DB user's password.
+ * **SECRET_KEY**: Required by Django for security purposes.
+Make it a random string of characters, the longer the better.

 ## Run Environment